IL DONO DI NATALE

 Felle went to see: he set the plate and the jug higher, on a beam on the porch so the wild dogs couldn’t get to it; then he looked towards his neighbour’s house.
 He could see the lights were on, but all was still; their father probably hadn’t come home yet with their mysterious gift.

 Felle went back into the house, and he took an active part in the dinner.

 In the middle of the table was a small tower made of flatbread, all so round and shiny they looked like ivory; each of them, in turn, stretched an arm and grabbed one.
 The roast, too, cut into thick slices, was set on large trays of wood and clay: and each dinner guest could help himself freely.

 Felle, sitting near his mother, had dragged a whole tray in front of him, and he ate without a care in the world; through the crackle of the pork rind, he could hear the grown-ups talking. but their voices seemed far off, and what they were saying no longer interested him.

 When the yellow cake was served, hot and as bright as the sun, with, all around it, sweets in the shape of hearts, birds, fruit, and flowers, he thought he would faint: he closed his eyes and leaned on his mother’s shoulder.
 She thought he was crying; but he was laughing with joy.

 When he was full and felt the need to get up, he thought about his neighbours again: what was happening there?
 Had their father come home with their gift?

 His curiosity got the better of him, and he went into the yard, sneaking closer to spy on them.
-The door was ajar; inside the kitchen the little girls were still sitting around the fire, and their father, late but in time for the festivities, was roasting the pork leg that his neighbours had given them on the spit.
+The door was ajar; inside the kitchen the little girls were still sitting around the fire, and their father, late, but in time for the festivities, was roasting the pork leg, which his neighbours had given them, on the spit.